canonical/ubuntu-pro-client/dev-docs/howtoguides/testing.md

 additional token obtained from https://ubuntu.com/pro needs to be set:
   - UACLIENT_BEHAVE_CONTRACT_TOKEN=<your_token>

-By default, the public AMIs for Ubuntu Pro testing used for each Ubuntu release are defined in features/aws-ids.yaml.
-These ami-ids are determined by running `./tools/refresh-aws-pro-ids`.

-Integration tests will read features/aws-ids.yaml to determine which default AMI id to use for each supported Ubuntu release.

-To update `features/aws-ids.yaml`, run `./tools/refresh-aws-pro-ids` and put up a pull request against this repo to updated that content from the ua-contracts marketplace definitions.

 * To manually run EC2 integration tests with a specific AMI Id provide the following environment variable to launch your specific  AMI instead of building a daily ubuntu-advantage-tools image.